In the bustling maze of daily life, heroes come in all shapes, sizes, and…

 - Comfort is key: Set up a welcoming space that they can call their own.

-- Routine rebuild: Establish new daily routines to help them adjust.
+Establish new daily routines to help them adjust.

 - Patience pays: Be understanding as they adapt to their new life of leisure.